alexkiri/Luma-Framework/Data/Prey/Data/Prey-Luma-ReadMe.txt

 - If you want to force DLSS at a specific resolution scale (and thus quality mode), simply set the dynamic resolution scale to (e.g.) 0.75 in the settings menu, and then set its target frame rate very high, so that the game will never reach it and you will constantly run at the target minimum resolution.

 # Issues and limitations:
+- The weapon FoV will reset to a (vertical) value of 55° (the default) every time a new level is loaded.
-- The Epic Games Store and Microsoft Store versions are not supported (the game data is across all game releases, so one could theoretically force use the Steam or GOG executables).
+- The Microsoft Store version is not supported (the game data is the same across all game releases, so one could theoretically force use the executable from Steam, GOG or Epic Store).
 - The UI will look a bit different from Vanilla due to Luma using HDR/linear blending modes by default.
 Set "POST_PROCESS_SPACE_TYPE" to 0 or 2 in the advanced settings to make it behave like Vanilla.
 - MSAA or Super-sampling are not supported with Luma.
 - Changing the resolution after starting the game is not suggested, as some effects get initialized for the original resolution without being resized (vanilla issue).